 Though not a ‘car’ in the strictest sense, many automobile manufacturers have been working on aircraft as they know that these new age flyers will compete with the automotive market.

-Rolls Royce, for example, recently launched their EVTOL project (electric vertical take-off and landing) at Farnborough International Airshow 2018.
+Rolls Royce, for example, launched their EVTOL project (electric vertical take-off and landing) at Farnborough International Airshow a few years ago.

 The flying machine could carry four or five passengers, reach 250mph, and travel for approximately 500 miles without re-charging.